decolab/fastDMF/README.md

 Parameter `C` is the structural connectivity matrix of the model, typically obtained via diffusion tensor imaging (DTI).
-The default matrix provided was obtained from the [HCP dataset]() using a 100-node Schaeffer parcellation.
+The default matrix provided was obtained from the 1200-subject release of the [HCP dataset](http://www.humanconnectome.org) using a 100-node Schaeffer parcellation.

 Parameter `J` represents the strength of the feedback inhibitory control at each node.
 In Deco *et al.* [(2018)](www.doi.org/10.1016/j.cub.2018.07.083) it